Glaze Finishes

 Technical Bits

--Pit fired pottery is unglazed and not fired to full temperature so the clay is not vitrified (fully mature) and therefore the microscopic particles are more open (porous).
+-Pit fired pottery is unglazed and not fired fully so the clay is not vitrified ( mature) and therefore more open (porous).

--I’ve not made any pit fired work that would be use for food consumption, but I have taken measure to make the pieces more water tight.
+-While I’ve not made any pit fired work that would be use for food consumption, I have taken measure to make the pieces more water tight using food grade sealant.